mmpfeffer/blip/blip/README.md

    If one of the explicit template arguments is a list, the nested template interpolation is performed once for each value in the list.
 If more than one explicit nested template argument is a list, the corresponding value from each explicit nested template variable list will be used when interpolating the template once for each value.
-At present, all list arguments must have the same number of entries.
+   All list arguments must have the same number of entries.

         name.tmpl:
              This is my name: {{title}} {{first_name}} {{last_name}}